 Installing Universal Capture: Personal is quite simple.
 Download the installer and then run it.
 That's it!

-Universal Capture System Requirements: If you are using a Mac, you must be running at least macOS version 10.13 (High Sierra); if you are using a Windows PC, you must be running the 64-bit version of Windows 10.
+Universal Capture System Requirements: If you are using a Mac, you must be running at least macOS version 10.14 (Mojave); if you are using a Windows PC, you must be running the 64-bit version of Windows 10.
 For more details, see Universal Capture Specifications.

 To install Universal Capture: